ChemaKing13/Weather-Dasboard/README.md

 <h2>Credits</h2>
 In order to complete this challenge, I applied the knowledge seen in class, as well as additional resources on the Internet, such as articles and videos.
-Special mention for: https://openweathermap.org/api for letting me their information.
+Special mention for: https://openweathermap.org/api for letting me acces to their data.

 <h2>Live URL</h2>